Paul Gagne | Producer, Director

 Paul Gagne' who sat down with our own Scott Manville

-the time out of your busy schedule to chat.
-You're
+taking the time out of your busy schedule to chat.

-now a well established Producer with a slate of
+You're now a well established Producer with a slate

 to the industry, and what first got you interested?

-having me on.
-Well, I first was introduced to
+me on.
+Well, I first was introduced to the industry

-interested in the industry when I was a young
+industry when I was a young boy watching the

 Paul Gagne’ - Clint Eastwood, Jim Carey, Michael